Cosmological phase transitions: from perturbative particle physics to gravitational waves: Gravitational waves from first-order phase transitions

 From the perspective of energy conservation, the form \cref{eq:e_gw} seems surprising, since an energy is proportional to an energy squared.
 On dimensional grounds, the squared energy was necessary because the energy divided by Newton's constant contains two powers of mass, e.g., $V = G m_1 m_2 / r$.
 By energy conservation, we might expect that

 or equivalently that $r \le \kappa$.
 Roughly speaking, we thus expect

 By definition we have that $\kappa \le 1$ and that ${\alpha} / (1 + \alpha) \le 1$.
 We might wonder, then, whether we require the lifetime is bounded by e.g., $(\beta / H)^{-1} \lesssim 1$?
 That is, whether the lifetime must be less than about a Hubble time?
-As we shall discuss, this is more or less the case: the effective lifetime over which a source may radiate GWs must be less than about a Hubble time, even if the transition lasts longer.
+As we shall discuss, whilst there is nothing stopping a source of GWs lasting longer than a Hubble time, the effective lifetime over which a source may radiate GWs must be less than about a Hubble time; see the discussion of suppression factors in \cref{Eq:sw_lifetime_min,Eq:sw_lifetime_upsilon}.
 Furthermore, the peak frequency corresponds to a peak wavelength around $c \beta^{-1}$.
 The requirement $(\beta / H)^{-1} \lesssim 1$ thus corresponds to a peak wavelength that is sub-horizon, $c \beta^{-1} \lesssim c H^{-1}$.
 This has been proposed as a constraint from causality that bounds the amplitude~\cite{Giblin:2014gra}.
 See e.g., \refcite{Caprini:2006jb} for further discussions of causality in the context of the GW spectrum.

 To go beyond these simple arguments, we will turn to more detailed simulations and analysis of the spectrum from each source: bubble wall collisions, sound waves in the plasma, and long-term magnetohydrodynamic turbulence in the plasma.
 We will describe the GW signal for each source, presenting explicit expressions for each contribution which arise from numerical fits to analytical calculations and simulations.
 These fits arise because the GW signal for each source is fitted using a smoothly broken (or double-broken) power law, which consists of three pieces: the peak amplitude, the peak frequency, and the spectral shape.
 For ease of use, the spectra are parameterized in terms of relevant thermal parameters, such as those discussed in \cref{sec:thermal_parameters}.
 More specifically, this usually involves a transition temperature $T_*$ (see \cref{sec:transitionTemperature}), \footnote{The transition temperature is often arbitrarily claimed to be the nucleation temperature.
 However, the background temperature of the plasma is held constant in these hydrodynamic simulations.
 Therefore, the transition temperature would more appropriately be one that corresponds to a time when bubbles and their sound shells are colliding, because those are the events that are occurring in the simulations that result in GW production.} a parameter for the transition strength $\alpha$ which is related to the energy released by the phase transition (\cref{sec:kineticEnergy}), a characteristic timescale that is often substituted by a characteristic length scale or $\beta_*^{-1}$ (\cref{sec:lengthscale}), and the bubble wall velocity (\cref{sec:wallVelocity}).
 Notably, simulations and their approximate formulae are valid for a limited range of these thermal parameters.
 Consequently, when using the resultant GW fits, one has to ensure that the approximations and assumptions are valid for the thermal parameters at hand.
 We will follow the standard convention in which the energy density spectrum is multiplied by $h^2$ \cite{Binetruy:2012ze}: